BeihangLidar/High-counting-rate-single-photon-LiDAR-with-free-running-InGaAs-InP-SPAD/README.md

 - A method to resolve range ambiguity.

 **Data and Code File Annotations**:
-- The collected data by Lidar system and simulation are stored in the `/data` folder.
+- The collected data by simulation are stored in the `/data` folder.
 - Monte Carlo data generation code is located in `/monte_carlo_gen`.
 - Count rate model validation code is in `/count_rate_model`.
 - Correction algorithm simulation and verification are in `/correct_simulation_ver`.